Partial slice regularity and Fueter's Theorem in several quaternionic variables: Preliminaries

 \section{Preliminaries}

-We breafly recall the main definitions of the theory of slice regular functions of one and several quaternionic variables.
+We briefly recall the main definitions of the theory of slice regular functions of one and several quaternionic variables.
 We state here the definitions of \cite{SRFonAA} and \cite{Several}, reduced to the quaternionic setting.